rromannissen/rhoar-microservices-demo/README.md

 This repository was originally intended to contain the source code used as demo for the talk **Openshift Reloaded: Microservices 2.0 with RHOAR"** held at the Openshift Madrid Meetup in February 22nd, 2018 (slides [here](https://www.slideshare.net/rromannissen/openshift-reloaded-microservices-20-with-rhoar)).
 This demo has now been updated to adapt to [the latest GA available of Red Hat Runtimes](https://www.redhat.com/en/blog/red-hat-runtimes-update-delivers-new-features-open-hybrid-cloud) and replace all services built using Wildfly Swarm with the Red Hat build of Quarkus.

 The aim of this demo is to showcase the features included in Red Hat Runtimes, focusing on Spring Boot and Quarkus.
 Instead of presenting a complex use case, the demo focuses on all the wiring and configuration required to enable all Red Hat Runtimes' answers to several of Microservices' challenges (distributed tracing, externalized configuration, circuit breaker...) using the latest GA available.
+It also demonstrates how Quarkus can be used in both JDK and native modes, providing an example of how to configure and build a service for each case.

 Another focus area is to provide an example of a modern approach to CI/CD using a GitOps paradigm.
 For that, a deployment pipeline based in new technologies such as [Tekton](https://github.com/tektoncd/pipeline) and [ArgoCD](https://argoproj.github.io/argo-cd/) has been included as well, adding a configuration model based on [Helm Charts](https://helm.sh/).